Budget Itemizer

 But very quickly I also wanted more visibility into what was happening, and into the processing history.
 I started working on a full detail view where you could see all of the extracted data — but it wouldn’t show anything until processing was over.
 Until then, it was just a spinning loader wheel.
 So we switched to a process that parsed in stages and displayed the details as they were received.

 Receipt detail view for Walmart.com mid-processing: the header reads "Finding line items..." with a progress bar, the date is already populated, two extracted line items are visible with category dropdowns awaiting selection, and gray skeleton placeholders mark items still loading.
+Items appear as they’re parsed; placeholders mark what’s still loading.

 That way, the user would feel a sense of progress, even if they were just watching and waiting.